Windos/windos.github.io/_posts/2017-08-04-o365-all-the-things.md

     )
 ```

-Tenant is straight forward, it'll just be the name that identifies your Office
+Tenant is straight forward, it's just be the name that identifies your Office
 365 instance.
-If you're using example.onmicrosoft.com for example you'd supply
+If you're using example.onmicrosoft.com, for example, you'd supply
-example.
+"example".

 Credential is a little more interesting.
 You'll note that there are two possible
-object types that it'll accept meaning that you can provide a fully formed
+object types that it'll accept allowing you can provide a fully formed
-credential object from Get-Credential or a username as a string, being prompted
+credential object from `Get-Credential` or a username as a string, being prompted
 for a password at run-time.

-We're again making PowerShell work for us by validating that the input for these
+We're making PowerShell work for us again by validating that the input for these
 parameters isn't null (or empty) to save us some error handling.

 Next, we'll go through and actually get connected.
 I won't breakdown each one,